dustinpfister/blog_posts/_posts/threejs-examples-biplane-group.md

 <iframe class="youtube_video" src="https://www.youtube.com/embed/Mq37hBHx-Qc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Source code is also on Github

+The Source code examples that I am writing about here are also [on Github in my test threejs repo](https://github.com/dustinpfister/test_threejs/blob/master/views/forpost/threejs-examples-biplane-group/README.md).
+This is also where I park the [source code for all the oter posts that I have wrote on threejs](/categories/three-js/) thus far as well.

 ### Version Numbers matter with three.js

-When I first wrote this post I was using r125 of three.js, and the last time I cam around to do a little editing I was using r127 of three.js which was a late version of three.js in April of 2021.
-Code breaking changes are made to three.js all the time so when working with code examples on the open web make sure that what you are working with is up to date.
+When I first wrote this post I was using r125 of threejs, and the last time I cam around to do a little editing I was using [r146 of the library and thus updated tha main js file of the first demo to my style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) for that demo.
+I did not get around ro updating the mousle code though, or make any new revisions of the module so much of the code here is still in an older style.

+Code breaking changes are made to threejs all the time so when working with code examples on the open web make sure that you keep that in mind.
+If you are using a late revision of threejs there is a good change that much of the code here will not work.

-## 1 - Biplane Group model
+## 1 - Biplane Group model R0 and demo

+For this section I am writing about R0 of the biplane group and the biplane module.

+## 1.a - Biplane Group model R0

 First off is the biplane group that will create a group of groups where each nested group is an instance of my biplane model.
 I wrote a post on that yesterday, but I will be getting to the copy of the model in the next section also anyway even though not much has changed with that for this example.
 So then in this section I will then be covering this new model that is actually just a collection of models where each model is one of my little biplane models.